Dynamics on fractals and fractal distributions: Preliminaries

-\begin{thm} [\cite{HochmanShmerkin09}] Let $f_{!},\ldots,f_{r}$ be contracting similarities of $\mathbb{R}^{d}$.
+This proposition sheds light on the main results of \cite{HochmanShmerkin09}.
+Let us recall one of these: \begin{thm} [\cite{HochmanShmerkin09}] Let $f_{1},\ldots,f_{r}$ be contracting similarities of $\mathbb{R}^{d}$ satisfying the strong separation condition.
 Suppose the orthogonal parts of $f_{i}$ generate a dense subgroup of the orthogonal group.
-Let $X$ be the attractor of the IFS $\{f_{i}\}$ and $\mu$ the Hausdorff measure on $X$.
+Let $X$ be the attractor of the IFS $\{f_{i}\}$ and $\mu$ the $\dim X$-dimensional Hausdorff measure on $X$.
 Then for every $\pi\in\Pi_{d,k}$ we have

-\end{thm} In both these cases, one can show that the measures of interest are USMs generating an EFD.
-Furthermore, the invariance of the original measure leads to invariance of the EFD.
-Indeed, in Theorem \ref{thm:HS-1}, $\mu\times\nu$ is invariant under $(x,y)\mapsto(2x\bmod1,y)$, which leads to invariance of the generated EFD under $(x,y)\rightarrow(2x,y)$ (this follows from considering the action on sceneries).
-It is similarly invariant under $(x,y)\mapsto(x,3y)$.
-Let $G$ denote the linear group generated by these two maps.
-It is not hard to show that the orbit orbits of $GL_{k}(\mathbb{R})\times G$ on $\Pi_{d,k}$ consist of a dense open set whose complement corresponds to the coordinate projections.
-Theorem \ref{thm:HS-1} now follows from Proposition \ref{pro:measures-with-additional-invariance}.
-Similarly, for $\mu$ as in Theorem \ref{thm:HS-2}, self-similarity of $\mu$ leads to invariance of the generated EFD under the dense subgroup $H$ of the orthogonal group generated by the linear parts of the contractions.
-Thus the orbit of $GL(\mathbb{R}^{k})\times H$ on $\Pi_{d,k}$ is the entire space $\Pi_{d,k}$ leading to Theorem \ref{thm:HS-2}.
+\end{thm} Let us see how this follows from our methods.
+The measure $\mu$ generates an EFD $P$, and since $f_{i}\mu\ll\mu$, we see that this EFD will be invariant under the orthogonal part of $f_{i}$ for each $i=1,\ldots,r$.
+The group $H$ generated by the orthogonal parts of the $f_{i}$ is by assumption dense in the orthogonal group.
+Thus the orbit of $GL_{k}(\mathbb{R})\times H$ on $\Pi_{d,k}$ is the entire space $\Pi_{d,k}$ and Theorem \ref{thm:HS-2} follows from Proposition \ref{pro:measures-with-additional-invariance}. \begin{proof} [Proof of Theorem \ref{thm:dissonance-with-Ahlfors}] Let $\mu$ be a self-similar measure on $\mathbb{R}$ defined by an IFS satisfying strong separation and such that the contraction ratios generate a dense multiplicative subgroup of $\mathbb{R}^{+}$, and with dimension $\alpha$.
+Let $\nu$ be an Ahlfors-regular measure of dimension $\beta$.
+We wish to show that $\dim\mu*\nu=\min\{1,\alpha+\beta\}$.
+We assume $\alpha,\beta>0$, since otherwise the statement is trivial.